 3. Customization and communication

 Your business is unique and there is no ‘one size fits all’ when it comes to attendance policies.
-Whatever system you adopt for your business, it should be able to consider the different requirements of your work.
+Whatever time attendance app you adopt for your business, it should be able to consider the different requirements of your work.

 Here are a few ways in which your business can customize attendance policy-